ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 - Token lifecycle and state management: Tokens are used to match requests and responses and to provide limited replay protection.
-The guidance in this document requires random initial tokens and non-reuse; implementers MUST ensure bounded storage of outstanding tokens (timeouts, per-device caps) and MUST expire tokens after the first valid response.
-Operational deployments SHOULD tune token timeouts to accommodate device processing time (see {{tam}}).
+The guidance in this document requires random initial tokens and non-reuse; implementers must ensure bounded storage of outstanding tokens (timeouts, per-device caps) and must expire tokens after the first valid response.
+Operational deployments should tune token timeouts to accommodate device processing time (see {{tam}}).

-- Key and certificate lifecycle: Operators SHOULD run documented procedures for certificate and key issuance, rollover, revocation, and renewal, with renewal intervals defined by local policy and deployment requirements.
-Implementations SHOULD support certificate status checks and have clear behavior when certificates are expired or revoked (see err-code behaviors such as ERR_CERTIFICATE_EXPIRED and ERR_BAD_CERTIFICATE).
+- Key and certificate lifecycle: Operators should run documented procedures for certificate and key issuance, rollover, revocation, and renewal, with renewal intervals defined by local policy and deployment requirements.
+Implementations should support certificate status checks and have clear behavior when certificates are expired or revoked (see err-code behaviors such as ERR_CERTIFICATE_EXPIRED and ERR_BAD_CERTIFICATE).

-- Logging, monitoring, and diagnostics: Implementations SHOULD log operational events, but MUST avoid placing sensitive data (e.g., raw Evidence, private keys) into logs.
+- Logging, monitoring, and diagnostics: Implementations should log operational events, but must avoid placing sensitive data (e.g., raw Evidence, private keys) into logs.
 Diagnostic fields, such as `err-msg` (optionally accompanied by `err-lang`), are intended for human operators; logs should capture structured error codes and minimal diagnostic text to aid incident response.

-- Rate limiting and DoS protection: Implementations SHOULD apply rate limits and backoff policies to mitigate malformed or high-volume requests.
-Agents SHOULD limit the size and number of concurrent manifests processed and protect local resources (CPU, memory, storage) from exhausting.
+- Rate limiting and DoS protection: Implementations should apply rate limits and backoff policies to mitigate malformed or high-volume requests.
+Agents should limit the size and number of concurrent manifests processed and protect local resources (CPU, memory, storage) from exhausting.

 - Time synchronization: Accurate device time is important for certificate validity checks and for some attestation freshness mechanisms.
-Operators SHOULD ensure devices maintain time synchronization within the tolerance required by deployed certificate validation and freshness mechanisms.
+Operators should ensure devices maintain time synchronization within the tolerance required by deployed certificate validation and freshness mechanisms.